 Amounts diverted by Mutual and associated prior right companies are reported to the State Water Resources Control Board under Recordation Numbers 36-00021, 36-00022 and 36-00028.
-In 2016, Mutual's diversions were estimated to be 9,453 acre-feet based on the Daily Flow Reports prepared by the San Bernardino Valley Water Conservation District (SBVWCD).
-The vast majority, 9,234 acre-feet, was water diverted from the Santa Ana River.
-They did not pump any groundwater from their well located in the Santa Ana Canyon above the major points of diversion, but they did produce 219 acre-feet of water from the Redlands Tunnel.
-Mutual's diversions were used for agricultural and domestic purposes.
-In 2016, domestic deliveries were made to the City of Redlands for their Horace P. Hinckley Water Treatment Plant and to East Valley Water District's water treatment plant.
+In 2017, Mutual's diversions were estimated to be 16,521 acre-feet based on the Daily Flow Reports prepared by the San Bernardino Valley Water Conservation District (SBVWCD).
+The vast majority, 16,273 acre-feet, was water diverted from the Santa Ana River.
+They did not pump any groundwater from their well located in the Santa Ana Canyon above the major points of diversion, but they did produce 248 acre-feet of water from the Redlands Tunnel.